 That is, agents are assumed to vote in accordance to their posterior belief (this is sometimes referred to as sincere voting \cite{austen-smith96information}).
 A binarized belief profile $\bi{\b} = (\bi{b}_1, \ldots, \bi{b}_n)$ is therefore a binary vector and we will referred to such vectors also as {\em voting profiles} and denote them by $\v = (v_1, \ldots, v_n)$.\footnote{As individual beliefs cannot equal $0.5$, the reduction function always outputs a singleton $\{ 0 \}$ or $\{ 1 \}$ on individual beliefs.
-This will not be the case, however, for collective beliefs, which may be undecided ($\{0,1\}$).}
+We will see, however, that this is not the case for collective beliefs.}